tomoki0924/exp_actions/README.md

 # exp_actions

-This Repositpry was created for testing github actions behavior.
+This Repository was created for testing github actions behavior.